Reviewing Lendway (LDWY) and The Competition

-Lendway (NASDAQ:LDWY – Get Free Report) is one of 30 public companies in the “Advertising” industry, but how does it contrast to its competitors?
-We will compare Lendway to related businesses based on the strength of its earnings, dividends, institutional ownership, profitability, risk, valuation and analyst recommendations.
+Lendway (NASDAQ:LDWY – Get Free Report) is one of 33 public companies in the “Advertising” industry, but how does it compare to its competitors?
+We will compare Lendway to related businesses based on the strength of its earnings, profitability, institutional ownership, risk, dividends, valuation and analyst recommendations.

 Institutional & Insider Ownership

-6.1% of Lendway shares are held by institutional investors.
-Comparatively, 26.4% of shares of all “Advertising” companies are held by institutional investors.
-16.9% of Lendway shares are held by insiders.
-Comparatively, 21.6% of shares of all “Advertising” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+6.1% of Lendway shares are owned by institutional investors.
+Comparatively, 24.3% of shares of all “Advertising” companies are owned by institutional investors.
+16.9% of Lendway shares are owned by company insiders.
+Comparatively, 19.3% of shares of all “Advertising” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

-This is a summary of recent recommendations and price targets for Lendway and its competitors, as provided by MarketBeat.
+This is a breakdown of recent recommendations and price targets for Lendway and its competitors, as provided by MarketBeat.com.

 |Sell Ratings